Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Introduction

-Femtosecond laser technology has recently emerged as a rapid manufacturing technique to process nitinol accurately while avoiding HAZ \cite{mwangi_nitinol_2019, uppal_micromachining_2008, huang_femtosecond_2004, pfeifenberger2017use}.
-Due to the incredibly short laser pulse width ($\sim 100$ fs), the material is 'cold ablated' rather than melted away resulting in machined material retaining its bulk properties for the most part \cite{pfeifenberger2017use}.
-Despite the benefits of machining nitinol with a femtosecond laser, few examples of this manufacturing method exist in the literature \cite{uppal_micromachining_2008, pfeifenberger2017use}, primarily due to the expensive cost of femtosecond lasers and associated optics.
+Considering the above challenges, current processing methods include abrasive jet machining (AJM), which is an effective manufacturing technique for this material as recently demonstrated, but it cannot yet accurately produce the high-resolution (e.g. few microns) complex features (e.g. geometries with varying cross sections) essential for microrobotic devices \cite{york_nitinol_2019}. \alex{Focused ion beam (FIB) milling has been used successfully to manufacture nitinol actuators from nitinol wire, but FIB cannot produce complex 2.5D features easily \cite{lee_shape_2018}.
+Similarly, photo-chemical etching is a cheap and accurate way to manufacture nitinol devices \cite{shayan_overview_2015}.
+However, limitations of this process include the inability to create complex 2.5D or 3D cutouts and long processing times relative to laser machining.
+Alternative approaches for creating complex contours for microrobotic applications \cite{de2018inverted, jayaram2020scaling, kabutz2023design, kabutz2023mclari} include laser photomicromachining.
+In these processes, thermal diffusion is proportional to the square root of pulse width \cite{zheng_femtosecond_nodate} and utilizing micro- or nano- second pulses, a prevalent option for typical laser cutters, creates heat-affected zones (HAZ).
+HAZ negatively affect the superelasticity and/or shape memory of the bulk material thus making the material unusable for high-performance applications \cite{mwangi_nitinol_2019}.
+However, with progress in laser technology, the use of femtosecond pulses has recently emerged as a rapid manufacturing technique to process nitinol accurately while minimizing HAZ \cite{mwangi_nitinol_2019, uppal_micromachining_2008, huang_femtosecond_2004, pfeifenberger2017use}.
+Due to the incredibly short laser pulse width ($\sim 100$ fs), evaporation is dominant and heat conduction can be effectively ignored \cite{huang_femtosecond_2004}.
+This process, called 'cold ablation', evaporates the material rather than melting it away resulting in machined material retaining its bulk properties \cite{pfeifenberger2017use}.} Despite the benefits of machining nitinol with a femtosecond laser, few examples of this manufacturing method exist in the literature \cite{uppal_micromachining_2008, pfeifenberger2017use}, primarily due to the expensive cost of femtosecond lasers and associated optics.
 However, with this technology becoming significantly cheaper in the last five years, femtosecond laser micromachines are starting to become commercially available (e.g. 6D Laser, LLC\footnote{\url{www.6dlasers.com}}).